Frequently Asked Questions

 A: We accept students to the BSN program for the Fall & Spring semesters.
 Application periods are as follows:

-Early application deadline: A completed file submitted by 8:59pm Friday, July 18, 2014.
-Applicants that have a completed file (NursingCAS requirements, program specific requirements & transcripts received) will receive 5 additional non-academic points.
-Well-qualified early applicants may also be notified and scheduled for an interview prior to those completing applications after July 18, 2014.
+Early application deadline: A completed file submitted by 8:59pm July 30, 2014.
+Well-qualified early applicants that have a completed file (NursingCAS requirements, program specific requirements & transcripts received and PAX scores) may be notified and scheduled for an interview prior to those completing applications after July 30, 2014.